-During this Viva you will need to plan and prepare to speak on three points of interest from like and unlike terms, simplify expressions.
+During this Viva you will need to plan and prepare to speak where you argue for or against the statement about footballer salaries.
 You will also need to answer two questions (which you won't know in advance) from the audience, in other words, your peers and teacher.

-- 1. Stage 1 - Decide which three points of interest you will speak on. - 2.
-Stage 2 - Plan your speech and condense this plan into notes. - 3.
+- 1. Stage 1 - Decide which viewpoint you will take and brainstorm your arguments. - 2.
+Stage 2 - Plan your speech using the 'introduction, because, because, but, so model' and condense this plan into notes. - 3.
 Stage 3 - Practice your speech, learn to do it without notes and with greater confidence. - 4.
 Stage 4 - Share your speech with parents, peers and your teacher, for feedback. - 5.
 Stage 5 - Deliver your speech to the class and your teacher.